 Basic and diluted earnings per share ("EPS") are computed using the two-class method, which is an earnings allocation that determines EPS for each class of common stock and participating securities according to dividends declared and participation rights in undistributed earnings.
 Basic net income (loss) per share is calculated by dividing net income (loss) by the weighted average number of common shares outstanding, including outstanding participating securities.
-Diluted net income (loss) per share is similar to basic net income (loss) per share, but adjusts for the potential issuance of common shares.
+Diluted net income (loss) per share is similar to basic net income (loss) per share, but adjusts for the effect of potential issuance of common shares.
 The Company's restricted stock awards ("RSAs") contain non-forfeitable rights or dividend equivalents and participate in periods of net income but are not contractually obligated to share in the Company's losses.
-As a result, RSAs are included in the number of shares in our basic and diluted EPS in periods of net income but are excluded in the number of shares in our basic and diluted EPS in periods of net loss.
+As a result, RSAs are included in the number of shares in our basic and diluted EPS in periods of net loss.